 It’s also really easy to get screwed up and miss assumptions by bringing your own real-world assumptions into the test.
 In real life you know that most busy intersections have lights, and that Houston has a ton of busy intersections, so it would seem logical that if there was a huge spike in accidents at intersections that this is what caused it.
 However, on the LSAT you can’t bring that outside knowledge in (did you know there are 10 cities and towns named Houston in the US?
 That question isn’t necessarily talking about the Houston in Texas, or even a real Houston).
 This might be Houston, Arkansas, which could have 3 red lights, yet a 200 intersections with just stop signs.

 So yeah, these are assumption questions, but you are trying to identify the passage author’s assumptions, not make your own.
 Remember that.
+While you can make common sense assumptions on the LSAT (the sun is visible only during the day, water makes things wet, etc.), do not bring in your own assumptions about things that are not necessarily common knowledge or may not always be true.

 Now all the general advice in the world won’t help you avoid all the traps that necessary assumption questions can set for you.
 Luckily, there is a good tool at your disposal to identify the necessary assumption.
 You may have already noticed us using it, but let’s spell it out now.